ognevny/ognlib/README.md

 ## Features

 By default the feature `std` is enable.
-If you want to use the crate with `#![no_std]`, remove default features. `std` feature ships with a bunch of dependencies, which can be partially enabled (still requires the std available).
+It's enabled for `rayon` crate, which doesn't provide `no_std` feature.
+You can disable it with `default-features = false`.
+This makes some code a bit slower and makes some sort algorithmes unavialable.

 ## Contributing